Course Title: Supervised Clinical Practice 3

 There is no flexibility with these requirements.
 It is your responsibility to ensure THESE REQUIREMENTS ARE COMPLETED.
 Any student who has not provided this information will not be able to attend placement and will receive a fail grade for the placement course.

 This course includes a Work Integrated Learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from supervisors and/or community is integral to your experience.
-You will become familiar with the roles of acupuncture in the broad context of the Australian health-care sector and develop your technical and analytical abilities, your communicative abilities and your ability to access and analyse information about Chinese Medicine.
+You will become familiar with the roles of Chinese Medicine in the broad context of the Australian health-care sector and develop your technical and analytical abilities, your communicative abilities and your ability to access and analyse information about Chinese Medicine.

 Objectives/Learning Outcomes/Capability Development